gekatateam/neptunus/plugins/outputs/http/README.md

 # Http Output Plugin

-The `http` output plugin writes events using HTTP client to configured host.
-Request path depends on event routing key.
+The `http` output plugin writes events using HTTP client to configured host, but request path depends on event routing key.
+This plugin requires serializer.

 # Configuration
 ```toml